 If prompted for a partition type for the Auxilliary image file, use 0xAF.

-6. Add this line to the large \menu.lst file on the E2B drive:
+6. Add this line to the TOP of the large \menu.lst file on the E2B drive:

 parttype (hd0,2) 0xAF